mapprotocol/atlas/docs/tx_verify/Tx-Verify.md

 'CrossTxProve'.'TxIndex' the index of the current transaction in the block transaction list.

 'CrossTxProve'.'BlockNumber' the block to which the current transaction belongs.

+'CrossTxProve'.'CoinAddr' the address of the token contract.

+'CrossTxProve'.'ContractAddr' the address of the contract that generated the cross-chain transaction event.